idaholab/moose/framework/doc/content/source/variables/MooseVariableBase.md

 `Assembly` class where we can abstract the coupling matrix entries or in Jacobian computing objects like `Kernels` when we want to fetch the numerical ID of the variable using `coupled`.
-Moreoever, this design structure mirrors that of the `FE` design in LibMesh, where `FEAbstract` is an abstract base class that implements all methods independent of `FE` type and the class template `FEGenericBase<T>` implements the type dependent methods analogous to
+Moreover, this design structure mirrors that of the `FE` design in LibMesh, where `FEAbstract` is an abstract base class that implements all methods independent of `FE` type and the class template `FEGenericBase<T>` implements the type dependent methods analogous to